Luxembourg Socialist Workers' Party: Post-war

 The party was reformed after the Second World War as the 'Luxembourg Socialist Workers' Party', in the mould of the Labour Party in the United Kingdom, where the government had been exiled.
 In the first election after the war, in 1945, the LSAP was the big loser, falling to 26% of the vote, but remained in the National Union Government, along with all other parties.
-In 1947, the party started its process of re-building itself, and it managed to join a coalition government (1951-1959 in the Dupong-Bodson and Bech Bodson governments, and 1964–1968 in the Werner-Cravatte government).
+In 1947, the party started its process of re-building itself, and it managed to join a coalition government (1951–1959 in the Dupong-Bodson and Bech Bodson governments, and 1964–1968 in the Werner-Cravatte government).
 The discussions over the party's direction split the LSAP again.
-On 2 May 1970, Henry Cravatte was ejected as President by a trades union-led coup.
+On 2 May 1970, Henry Cravatte was ejected as president by a trades union-led coup.
 In March 1971, centrist elements, led by Cravatte, split to create the Social Democratic Party.
 Those who left included 6 Deputies and most of the party leadership.

-However, the LSAP could recover by 1974 and joined the DP in a centre-left coalition (the Thorn-Vouel-Berg government), which enacted important social reforms: judicial system reforms (including a humanisation of the penal system), introduction of a fifth week of holiday, general introduction of the 40-hour week, the salary index, reform of unemployment benefits.
+However, the LSAP recovered by 1974 and joined the DP in a centre-left coalition (the Thorn-Vouel-Berg government), which enacted important social reforms: judicial system reforms (including a humanisation of the penal system), introduction of a fifth week of holiday, general introduction of the 40-hour week, the salary index, reform of unemployment benefits.
 This did not prevent an electoral defeat in 1979.
 In this legislative period, the LSAP held their famous energy conference, and decided a moratorium for the atomic power station of Remerschen.
-This was the definitive end of project.
+This was the definitive end of the project.

 In 1984, the LSAP were re-united with most of the Social Democratic Party (some members joined the Christian Social People's Party).

 Recent history

 Following the 2004 general election, the LSAP served in the government of Luxembourg as junior partner to the Christian Social People's Party (CSV) under Prime Minister Jean-Claude Juncker in the first Juncker–Asselborn government, with the LSAP's Jean Asselborn serving as Deputy Prime Minister and Minister for Foreign Affairs.
 The coalition with the CSV continued as the second Juncker–Asselborn government following the 2009 general election, which lasted until July 2013 when the LSAP withdrew its support from the government, necessitating early elections.

-Following the 2013 general election, the LSAP has been in a three-party Bettel–Schneider government with the Democratic Party and The Greens, with the Democratic Party's Xavier Bettel serving as Prime Minister and Etienne Schneider of the LSAP as Deputy Prime Minister.
+Following the 2013 general election, the LSAP was in a three-party Bettel–Schneider government with the Democratic Party and The Greens, with the Democratic Party's Xavier Bettel serving as prime minister and Etienne Schneider of the LSAP as deputy prime minister.
+Since 2023, they have been in opposition again.